 - The researchers did not test for serum levels of inflammatory biomarkers which should change with an inflammatory diet.

 Summary of inflammatory foods and dementia

 I find this type of research to be intriguing, but not necessarily conclusive.
 Can we tell if a diet low in inflammatory foods lowers the risk of dementia?

 The problem is that it’s almost impossible to answer this question with a gold-standard, randomized, double-blinded clinical trial.
 I can’t think of a way to hide, to either the patient or the researcher, whether the participant is getting 20 servings of fruit or just 5 servings.
 It will be pretty obvious to everyone.

-That being said, despite my being a full-fledged carnivore, I’m going to have to consider upping my consumption of fruits, vegetables, and legumes.
-I’m good at coffee and tea.
+That being said, despite my being a full-fledged carnivore, this study is enough evidence that I’m willing to increase my consumption of fruits, vegetables, and legumes.
+I’m already good with my coffee and tea consumption.

 Although I remain skeptical about these types of diet studies, there are enough of them out there that maybe we should take notice of them.
-And there are other benefits of 20 servings of fruit and 20 servings of vegetables – maintaining weight is one of the important ones.
+And there are other benefits of 20 servings of fruit and 20 servings of vegetables – maintaining weight or reducing obesity are some of the important ones.

 - Charisis S, Ntanasi E, Yannakoulia M, Anastasiou CA, Kosmidis MH, Dardiotis E, Gargalionis AN, Patas K, Chatzipanagiotou S, Mourtzinos I, Tzima K, Hadjigeorgiou G, Sakka P, Kapogiannis D, Scarmeas N. Diet Inflammatory Index and Dementia Incidence: A Population-Based Study.
 Neurology.
 2021 Nov 10:10.1212/WNL.0000000000012973. doi: 10.1212/WNL.0000000000012973.
 Epub ahead of print.
 PMID: 34759053.